fclorenzo/pkreborn-access/README.md

 2. Locate the "assets" section.
 3. Under that section, you will find the mod and the Terra translation files.
 Download the files for the features you wish to use.
 4. Finally, create a folder called "Mods" inside the "patch" folder of your game, usually something like "Reborn-xxx-windows>patch" (where "xxx" corresponds to your game version), and paste the file(s) you just downloaded there.
-5. For Terra Readability mod, you will need to place the blindstep.dat file in your 'Data' folder.
-Specifically the root folder, this will not work in a 'patch > Data' folder.
+5. For Terra Readability mod, you will need to place the blindstep.dat file in your "Data" folder.
+Specifically the root folder ("Reborn-xxx-windows>Data"), this will not work in a 'patch > Data' folder.
 The Settings.rb file needs to replace the Settings.rb file in your 'Scripts' root folder.
 If you are using other mods that influence or replace the Settings.rb file, you can also manually make the change needed by copying:

 ```Settings.rb
 LANGUAGES = [